godotengine/godot-website/collections/_article/godot-4-1-is-here.md

 Also on the multithreading front, [Pedro J. Estébanez](https://github.com/RandomShaper) worked hard on fixing a large amount of multi-threaded loading issues and limitations.

-On the rendering side, the Vulkan renderer got a shader cache to help prevent stalls due to shaders compiling at runtime.
-After the first compilation, the shader will be pulled directly from the cache.
+On the rendering side, the Vulkan renderer got a pipeline cache.
+While Godot already cached shaders to reduce shader compilation stutter, compiling pipelines still lead to some stuttering and slower load times.
+While the pipeline compilation stuttering issue is far from solved, this represents a step in the right direction and should also lead to a slight decrease in load times when using one of the RenderingDevice-based rendering backends.
 This cache can be toggled off in the project settings and is on by default in Godot 4.1.

 ![Shader cache project settings](/storage/blog/godot-4-1-is-here/shader-cache-setting.png)